chicio/chicio.github.io/src/posts/2022-10-03-swiftui-path-svg-scale.md

 #### Conclusion

 In this [github repository](https://github.com/chicio/Path-Example "swiftui path example") you can find the implementation fo the example described above.
-I really excited to share with you the entire project where we used the implementation above.
+I'm really excited to share with you in the next weeks the entire project where we used the implementation above.
 Stay tuned! :ear: :rocket: